Blaizzy/mlx-embeddings/docs/Manpage.md

   <br>If set, do not check for broken linkage of dependents or outdated dependents after installing, upgrading or reinstalling formulae.
 This will result in fewer dependents (and their dependencies) being upgraded or reinstalled but may result in more breakage from running `brew install *`formula`*` or `brew upgrade *`formula`*`.

 - `HOMEBREW_NO_CLEANUP_FORMULAE`
   <br>A comma-separated list of formulae.
-Homebrew will refuse to clean up a formula if it appears on this list.
+Homebrew will refuse to clean up or autoremove a formula if it appears on this list.

 - `HOMEBREW_NO_COLOR`
   <br>If set, do not print text with colour added.